l0ve2cr3ate/css-for-js/README.md

 - when clicked, should use default select ui
 - should have focus state --> default outline
 - should have hover state --> text + icon become darker

+_Notes requirements IconInput:_ <br>

+- requires bold text --> use `font-weight: 700`
+- small and large variant
+- placeholder should be lighter gray and thinner font than filled-in-content
+- can be given an explicit width property
+- can be supplied different icons
+- focus style: default outline with offset
+- hover style: darken text + icon (but not placeholder text)
+- should have visually hidden label
+- when user clicks on icon, input should get focus

 To start storybook: <br>
 `cd mini-component-library` <br>